-Within PRC-domiciled firms, including on-shore subsidiaries and affiliates of U.S. issuers, the CCP operates not only through the board but also through a Party organization (for simplicity, "Party committee") whenever there are at least three CCP year period before becoming full members," and that the admittance process under Xi Jinping has become more rigorous, admitting fewer new members each year as an emphasis on "quality" increases).
+Within PRC-domiciled firms, including on-shore subsidiaries and affiliates of U.S. issuers, the CCP operates not only through the board but also through a Party organization (for simplicity, "Party committee") whenever there are at least three CCP members.
+Such committees are widespread.
+These members may or may not be directors of the firm, and they may receive all of their compensation from the firm (and hence are not paid CCP "officials").